EveryQuery: Zero-Shot Clinical Prediction via Task-Conditioned Pretraining over Electronic Health Records: The Method

-At inference, the user specifies $q = (c, \Delta t)$ and the model produces $\hat{y}_{\text{occurs}}$ via a single deterministic forward pass.
-There is neither finetuning nor trajectory sampling.
-The prediction is a function of the query: changing $c$ or $\Delta t$ changes which patient history features are attended to and what is predicted.
+At test time, the user specifies $q = (c, \Delta t)$ and \model produces $\hat{y}_{\text{occurs}}$ via a single deterministic forward pass.
+The output is a function of the task, $q$; since the same patient history yields different predictions under different codes or different durations, with no aggregation across trajectories.

-This contrasts with autoregressive inference, which requires generating $K$ future trajectories per patient and estimating $P(\text{event}) \approx K^{-1}\sum_{k=1}^K \mathds{1}[\text{event in trajectory}_k]$.
-With $K=20$ (as used in our experiments), rare events with prevalence $p$ yield an expected count of only $20p$ detections per patient.
-For events with $p < 0.05$, fewer than one trajectory per patient is expected to contain the event, leading to heavily quantized and often zero-valued probability estimates.